duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 SOC Analysts have noticed some discrepancies with alerting in the Kibana system.
 Investigate by confirming Kibana alerts are working.
 Assess and exploit a vulnerable VM and monitor live network traffic to update Kibana alerts and thresholds.
 Present findings to SOC Manager and Engineering Manager in a comprehensive final report.

 *This project is the result of a group effort.
-This project contains group work.
-All group members are credited on slide one of the presentation.*
+This project contains group work with contributions from Kathryn Lahr, James Liddell, Mike Monahan, Juddy Otieno, Grant Stanford, and Ian Duff.
+The group presentation was given in January 2022 as part of the GWU Cybersecurity Boot Camp.
+All group members are also credited on slide one of the presentation.*

 [comment]: # (this is the syntax for a comment)